-And companies increasingly are being forced to hold up their end of the bargain.
+And businesses increasingly are being forced to hold up their end of the bargain.

 In Texas, where companies can get money from the Texas Enterprise Fund if they promise to create a specific number of jobs, the number of clawbacks rose to nine in 2008, compared to a total of seven for the previous three years combined, the governor's office said.

-In Illinois, the number of companies from which the state sought to "recapture" incentive money has steadily climbed, from 6 in 2005 to a total of 37 by 2008.
+In Illinois, the number of companies from which the state sought to "recapture" incentive money has steadily climbed, from six in 2005 to a total of 37 by 2008.

 Meanwhile, more communities are contemplating similar action.

-In St. Louis County, officials have told Pfizer that if it cuts 600 jobs, as planned, they'll rethink the $7 million in tax breaks they promised to give the company for the next 10 years.
+In St. Louis County, officials have told Pfizer Inc. that if it cuts 600 jobs, as planned, they'll rethink the $7 million in tax breaks they promised to give the drugmaker for the next 10 years.